kimgoetzke/practice-three-js/README.md

 ![](demo.gif)

-## How to run locally
+## How to start

+1. Clone and open project in your IDE
-1. Use `parcel ./src/index.html` to run the server
+2. Use `parcel ./src/index.html` to run the server
-2. Go to `http://localhost:1234/` in your browser
+2. Navigate to `http://localhost:1234/` in your browser
 3. Use `W`/`A`/`S`/`D` keys to move the sphere and `left mouse button` to control the camera

-# Technologies used
+## Key technologies used

-Node.js
+1. Node.js
-Three.js
+2. Three.js
-Parcel
+3. Parcel